Predictive Complexity Priors

 \section{Conclusions}

-We proposed a novel prior termed the \textit{Predictive Complexity Prior} (PredCP).
+We proposed a novel prior termed the \textit{predictive complexity prior} (PredCP).
 This prior is constructed procedurally and provides functional regularization.
-We experimentally demonstrated the PredCP's utility, showing it improves predictive performance across a range of models, tasks, and inference strategies.
-We found the log-Cauchy$(0,1)$ to be a good default KLD prior.
+We found the PredCP to improve generalization across a range of small-data tasks that require careful regularization.
+The log-Cauchy$(0,1)$ served as a good default KLD prior.
 One potential avenue for future work is to re-introduce predictive correlations into the divergence function, as these were lost when switching to the upper bound (Equation \ref{eq:KLD_upper}).
 The resulting resnet-PredCP could then account for more interesting local structure in the predictive function, not just its point-wise variance.
 Another direction is to explore other divergences, including symmetric ones such as the Hellinger distance.
 Lastly, it would be interesting to investigate if the PredCP mitigates the misspecification issues described by \citet{wenzel2020good} or improves uncertainty estimation on out-of-distribution data.